tsmith512/tsmithcreative/_posts/2019-08-29-travelogue-revisited.md

 During a 4K Test Kitchen session, I took my colleagues on a tour of the system and what I built to keep telling the story.

-{% picture /blog/travelogue-revisited/new-architecture.png --alt Revised Architecture --img class="noshadow" %}
+{% picture mini /blog/travelogue-revisited/new-architecture.png --alt Revised Architecture --img class="noshadow" %}

 The system still relies on the same original components.
 The primary change since its original launch is a migration from Tumblr to WordPress.
 Since that